-- 3.3.1.Minimize physical disturbances by improving awareness of marine mammal proximity to port operations and development and implementing impact mitigation programs - 3.3.2.Minimize harmful environmental contaminants on marine mammal, fish and wildlife habitat. - 3.3.3.Integrate PRPA monitoring activities, environmental data and capacity building into governmental and educational entities. - 3.3.4.Enhance and protect habitats and biodiversity through critical monitoring programs and investments.
+- 3.3.1.
+Minimize physical disturbances by improving awareness of marine mammal proximity to port operations and development and implementing impact mitigation programs - 3.3.2.
+Minimize harmful environmental contaminants on marine mammal, fish and wildlife habitat. - 3.3.3.Integrate PRPA monitoring activities, environmental data and capacity building into governmental and educational entities. - 3.3.4.
+Enhance and protect habitats and biodiversity through critical monitoring programs and Community Investment Fund projects which add environmental and social benefit unrelated to any industrial works. - 3.3.5.
+Work to prevent the spread of invasive species through proactive monitoring and management collaboratively with key partners and agencies.